-If age is nothing but a number, why do we get so damn uptight about it?
-We could spend hours trying to figure out the reasons our society places such high value on a person’s age, but we decided to have fun instead by highlighting famous people who lie about their age.
+If age is nothing but a number, then why do we get so damn uptight about it?
+We could spend hours trying to figure out the reasons our society places such high value on how old women are, but we decided to have fun instead by highlighting famous people who lie about their age.
 Celebrities, they’re just like us.

 According to ABC News, the unnamed actress was pushing 40 but looked and represented herself as much younger and posting her real age “would make it nearly impossible for the up-and-coming actress to get work.”